bowman2001/perplexdoc/content/doc/basic/paragraph/index.md

 resources:
   - name: featured
     src: finn-mund-8q2r2XQpDO0-unsplash.jpg
+    params:
+      alt: Some paragraphs of text
+      hint: text
+      quality: 90
 ---

 Paragraphs are the essential building blocks of text.
 Comfortable proportions and surrounding whitespace contribute to their legibility.